microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 #### Scenario One ####

-**Given** I've opened a project containing documents and I'm on the Tag Editor page.
+**Given** I've opened a project containing documents ,and I'm on the Tag Editor page.
-**When** I click "Run OCR on current document" in the canvas command bar
+**When** I click "Run Layout on current document" in the canvas command bar
-**Then** I should see "Running OCR..." for the current document.
+**Then** I should see "Running Layout..." for the current document.
 When running OCR finishes, I should be able to view the document's updated OCR JSON file.

 #### Scenario Two ####

-**Given** I've opened a project containing documents and I'm on the Tag Editor page.
+**Given** I've opened a project containing documents ,and I'm on the Tag Editor page.
-**When** I click "Run OCR on all documents" in the canvas command bar
+**When** I click "Run Layout on all documents" in the canvas command bar
-**Then** I should see "Running OCR..." for all documents.
-When running OCR finishes for each document, I should be ale to view each document's updated OCR JSON file.
+**Then** I should see "Running Layout..." for all documents.
+When running OCR finishes for each document, I should be able to view each document's updated OCR JSON file.

 ___